 1.Copy the cover page on white paper, the crust on green, mantle on red, outer core on orange, and inner core on yellow.
 Alternatively, you can print everything on white paper and have students color the layers.

-Have your students cut out all the circles and the earth.
-Students will color the earth page.
+2.Give your students one of each page and have them cut out all the circles and the Earth cover page.
+Students will color the Earth page.

-I used a little glue to glue the earth cover on the left side of the colored layers.
-Students can flip open the earth cover to reveal the layers.
+4.Glue the Earth cover on the left side.
+Students can flip open the Earth cover to reveal the layers.

 You can discuss the properties of each layer as student cut/glue or you can provide them with the following information: